git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 (...)
 :::

-4. You can monitor the vLLM pod creation by running the following command periodically, until you see it transitioning to `Running`
+4. You can monitor the vLLM pod creation by running the following command periodically, until you see it transitioning to `Running`, and when its at the 7 minute mark (and the vLLM is online and the model has been loaded into memory)

 ::code[kubectl get pod]{language=bash showLineNumbers=false showCopyAction=true}

 ![vllm_pod](/static/images/vllm_pod_1.png)

-You can also see when the Mistral model is loaded into the vLLM memory by running below command and seeing the "*Application startup complete*" in the output.

-::code[kubectl logs <your-vLLM-pod-name> -f]{language=bash showLineNumbers=false showCopyAction=true}

 5. While you are waiting for the vLLM pod to deploy, lets go check out the EKS NodePools by navigating to the [Amazon EKS cluster Console](https://console.aws.amazon.com/eks)